skycluster-project/skycluster-docs/source/getting-started/providers-profile.rst

 Images
 ********

-You need to configure the available images **manually** for on-premises providers.
+You need to configure the available images **manually** in `skycluster-system` namespace for on-premises providers.
 The following example shows how to configure images including ``ubuntu-20.04``, ``ubuntu-22.04`` and ``ubuntu-24.04`` for the ``savi-scinet-default`` provider profile for the ``scinet`` region.

 .. code-block:: yaml